 The Program Suspend command allows the system to interrupt a programming operation or a Write to Buffer programming operation so that data can be read from any non-suspended sector.
-When the Program Suspend command is written during a programming process, the device halts the program operation within 15 μs (maximum) $5\mu s$ typical and updates the status bits.
+When the Program Suspend command is written during a programming process, the device halts the program operation within 15 $\mu s$ maximum (5 $\mu s$ typical) and updates the status bits.
 Addresses are not required when writing the Program Suspend command.

 After the programming operation has been suspended, the system can read array data from any non-suspended sector.
 The Program Suspend command may also be issued during a programming operation while an erase is suspended.
 In this case, data may be read from any addresses not in Erase Suspend or Program Suspend.
 If a read is needed from the SecSi Sector area (One-time Program area), then user must use the proper command sequences to enter and exit this region.
+Note that the SecSi Sector, autoselect, and CFI functions are unavailable when an program operation is in progress.